 This dynamic occurs within every year group in every secondary school in the country.
 Normally, there are a few teenagers who will fall into this category.
 These teens usually stand out from the crowd, and come to the attention of the school and their parents when schoolwork, discipline and behaviour - both inside and outside school - become an issue.
-Given that patterns of drinking of each member of this peer group are strongly influenced by the other members,24 it is this group of teenagers that is normally the first to drink alcohol and the first to experiment with cannabis.
-Ironically, the parents of these teenagers sometimes delude themselves when they take comfort from the fact that they are "only drinking" and not taking drugs.25 It is quite common in such circumstances to hear parents say that their child has got in with a bad
+Indeed, research shows that those who engage in conduct or deviant behaviours in early adolescence are at greater risk of alcohol use later in adolescence.
+Given that patterns of drinking of each member of this peer group are strongly influenced by the other members, it is this group of teenagers that is normally the first to drink alcohol and the first to experiment with cannabis.
+Ironically, the parents of these teenagers sometimes delude themselves when they take comfort from the fact that they are "only drinking" and not taking drugs.
+It is quite common in such circumstances to hear parents say that their child has got in with a bad crowd.
+While such a statement may be true, there is also a suggestion that the blame lies entirely with that teen's friends.
+Indeed, if a teen in such circumstances is hanging around with peers who have similar characteristics, all the parents of all the teens are more than likely to make such a statement.
+Yet, they can't all be right!

-22 A Quote from Student I - 6th Year.
+&lt;sup>24 A Quote from Student I - $6^{th}$ Year.

-23 A Quote from Student II - 6th Year.
+&lt;sup>25 A Quote from Student II - 6th Year.